Lower Blue Residents United

-Harris Sherman, also a resident of the valley, is Chief Strategist.
+Harris Sherman, also a resident of the valley, is Strategy Consultant.
 Harris is one of Colorado’s premier natural resource experts.
 He is a former Executive Director of Colorado Dept. of Natural Resources, former Chairman of Colorado Mine Land Reclamation Board, and former Undersecretary USDA overseeing the U.S. Forest Service.
 He supervised the 2017 defeat of a proposed gravel quarry near Colorado Springs.

 Lower Blue Residents United Strategy

 The Lower Blue Master Plan is our legal basis for stopping the pit, and we will stop it.
 The safety of all valley residents, visitors, and Highway 9 drivers is at stake.
-Imagine the issues related to countless vehicle turns into and out of the many side roads between Maryland Creek and Ute Pass Road, and those from there to Kremmling.
+Imagine the issues related to countless vehicle turns into and out of the many side roads between Maryland Creek and Ute Pass Road.
 Imagine the noise impact on humans and wildlife, the air pollution from diesel exhaust of high-revving engines shifting their gears through the canyons, the scenic views impacted by a veritable freight train of truck traffic, as well as the impact on all of those tourists looking forward to their bucolic drive to Steamboat Springs.

 LBRU will work to influence the Lower Blue Planning Commission not to recommend approval by the Summit County Board of Commissioners.
 If LBPC does not recommend approval, and Peak Materials appeals to the Commission, LBRU will work to influence that body to deny the permits.
-Since both the county and the state must ultimately approve permits, Peak Materials has the option to gain permits from Colorado Division of Reclamation, Mining and Safety before it applies for the county permits.
-If Peak so chooses, LBRU will work to influence the state to deny the permits.
+Since both the county and the state must ultimately approve permits, Peak Materials will also apply to the Colorado Division of Reclamation, Mining and Safety (DRMS).
+LBRU will also work to influence the state to deny a permit.

-In order to achieve these ends, LBRU will work to:
+In order to achieve these ends, LBRU will:

 - gain the support of the entire Lower Blue Valley community, as well as other interested and/or vested parties